-Emanuel Synagogue is the main venue for the 25th World Congress Jewish LGBT+ Conference to be held in Sydney from 21 – 24 March 2019.
+Emanuel Synagogue is hosting the 25th World Congress Jewish LGBT+ Conference to be held in Sydney from 21 – 24 March 2019.
 This is the first time the World Congress - Keshet Ga’avah has held its Conference in Australia.
 As a peak body, their mission is to be the worldwide voice of Jews of diverse sexual orientations and gender identities.

 Each of us has a story to tell and this Conference is an opportunity to engage in the range of issues affecting Jewish LGBT+ communities around the globe.
 It also provides a platform to strengthen networks and promote solidarity – to ensure that people feel supported and inspired to participate in the ongoing conversation from a personal, communal and international perspective.

 There are speakers attending from around the world bringing their wisdom, stories and insight as well as several inspiring luminaries from the Jewish LGBT+ world who will be making presentations via the internet in the newly-built state-of-the-art Synagogue.
 Anyone who attended Shir Madness can see the scope and vision for Emanuel Synagogue as a conference and cultural hub.

 The Conference will include presenters who can inspire, illuminate, and entertain from a range of perspectives.
 We are also delighted to bring together a team of highly trained and engaging facilitators, who will offer creative, challenging and rewarding approaches, to drive conversations across diverse viewpoints and lived experience.
 And you can be sure of a few wonderful surprises along the way – watch this space!

 From its inception, this Conference has been enthusiastically supported by Emanuel Synagogue, Sydney Jewish Museum and the NSW Jewish Board of Deputies.
-The Conference will be primarily held at Emanuel Synagogue, which has recently completed a state-of-the-art new Sanctuary, with all the technical requirements to live stream and provide coverage across the globe.
+The Conference will be held at Emanuel Synagogue, which has recently completed a state-of-the-art new Sanctuary, with all the technical requirements to live stream and provide coverage across the globe.

-Emanuel Synagogue Members You Can Be Involved
+Emanuel Synagogue Members: You Can Be Involved

-Homestay Welcoming the Stranger
+Homestay: Welcoming the Stranger

 Hosts need to be in the general Eastern Suburbs vicinity.
 Contact World Congress to offer your home or discuss further: email@example.com

-Mardi Gras Parade Join in
+Mardi Gras Festival: